arbet/wordpress-linkedin-login/readme.txt

 1. After creating the application, you will be able to see your API key and secret.
 Copy and paste them into your plugin.

 == Changelog ==

+= 0.8.5 =

+* Removed WP Session Manager as it caused lots of load on wp_options table for heavy websites
+* Reverted to regular PHP Sessions

 = 0.8.4 =